khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 #### Name

-To communicate the suite of AI capabilities and identify specific AI-powered features, use the [GitLab Duo](https://docs.google.com/presentation/d/1G849KWal8XDAEdusoR5YN8ZrZlvcgFVnqr4Nsjdy9Rc/edit#slide=id.g249996547b6_0_20) name.
-It's an extension of our brand that acts as an “umbrella” for all AI capabilities across GitLab.
-For variations of the GitLab Duo name, such as features or add-on, see the technical writing [word list](https://docs.gitlab.com/ee/development/documentation/styleguide/word_list.html).
+The [GitLab Duo](https://docs.google.com/presentation/d/1G849KWal8XDAEdusoR5YN8ZrZlvcgFVnqr4Nsjdy9Rc/edit#slide=id.g249996547b6_0_20) name is an extension of our brand.
+It acts as an umbrella for all AI capabilities across GitLab, communicates the suite of AI capabilities, and helps identify specific AI-powered features.
+Include the GitLab Duo name for each AI-powered feature in onboarding or UI text, either _before_ or _after_ the user interaction.
+However, to ensure concise [call-to-action labels (CTA)](/patterns/duo-calls-to-action#label) and maintain clear, user-friendly interfaces, avoid using the words "GitLab Duo" or "AI" directly in the CTA text.
+For variations of the GitLab Duo name, such as features or add-ons, see the technical writing [word list](https://docs.gitlab.com/ee/development/documentation/styleguide/word_list.html).

-Include the "GitLab Duo" name once for each AI-powered feature in onboarding or UI text _before_ or _after_ user interaction.
-However, to maintain concise [call-to-action (CTA) labels](/patterns/duo-calls-to-action#label), avoid 'GitLab Duo' or 'AI' directly in the CTA text.
-This balances consistent branding with clear, user-friendly interfaces.

 <figure-img alt="'GitLab Duo' is used in supplemental UI copy." label="'GitLab Duo' is used in supplemental UI copy." src="/img/do-feature-maturity.svg"></figure-img>